Chikinki

-Chikinki were an English electropop band from Bristol, England.
+Chikinki are an English electropop band from Bristol, England.

 History

 The band formed at Hiatt Baker Hall at the University of Bristol in 1996.
 Originally there were six members: Rupert Browne (vocals), Ed East (rhythm guitar), Steve Bond (drums), Simon (Boris) Exton (keyboards), Luke Sherwood (lead guitar) and Trevor Wensley (saxophone).
 After Sherwood left the band, Wensley became a second keyboard/synth player.
 As there was no bass player the two keyboards shared rhythm, bass and melody duties.
 All five members write the songs.
 An early EP, Telephone Heroes, was followed by their debut album, Experiment with Mother.
 Recorded at home, it was released by Bristol Label Sink and Stove Records along with the single "Like It or Leave It".
 Having gigged regularly for many years around Bristol, they began to play further a-field.
 This led to them acquiring management and subsequently signing a deal with Island Records.
 The band recorded the album Lick Your Ticket in 2003 with producer Steve Osborne at Realworld Studios.
 They released a number of singles from it and toured extensively, playing with bands such as Kasabian (other than in Southampton), the Kaiser Chiefs and The Charlatans as well as at Glastonbury and V festivals.
 However, they were unable to sell enough records to make a sufficient return on the large investment Island had made in them and their contract was not extended to another album.